realityforge/planet_quake/README.md

   * Authenticated clients
   * Copy kubernetes support https://github.com/criticalstack/quake-kube
-  * Asynchronous rendering for portals, mirrors, demos, videos, etc
+  * Asynchronous rendering for portals, mirrors, demos, videos, multiple maps, etc
   * Make a simple thread manager https://stackoverflow.com/questions/7269709/sending-information-with-a-signal-in-linux or use oneTBB as an alternative?
   * IN PROGRESS: removing Emscripten and compiling only to wasm with clang.
   * Move more features like EULA, file extension alternatives from ListFiles that comes from menu system, etc out of JS and in to C system.